 Recommended reading: The Ultimate Guide to Instructional Bellydance With Jillina – Level 1

 Arabic rhythms in Alf Leyla Wa Leyla by Cairo Orchestra

 Alf Leyla Wa Leyla features various Middle-Eastern rhythms – Maksoum, Fallahi, Baladi, Masmoudi and Darij Samai.
 Darij Samai is not as common as the other ones and it took me a long time to identify it.
 It might feel strange to dance to at first because you count till six.

 Maksoum (4/4 rhythm)

 Baladi, Masmoudi Saghir (4/4 rhythm)

 Darij Samai (6/4 rhythm)

 Alf Leyla Wa Leyla is a beautiful song worth spending quality time with whether you improvize or perform a choreography.
-Download a free PDF version of Alf Leyla Wa Leyla, print it out and listen to the song at the same time till it makes sense to you.

 You can learn a beginners’ choreography to the first part of Alf Leyla Wa Leyla at home from a DVD Instructional Bellydance With Jillina – Level 1.
 It provides a good starting point even for more experienced dancers and then you can re-shape the choreography to make it your own or start from scratch and create your own choreography materpiece.